alison-foundation/alisonproject/docs/App.md

 <img src="https://raw.githubusercontent.com/Faymir/alison-project-android-app/master/start_record.jpeg" alt="start_recording screenshot" width="200" height="390"/>

-+ After that you can start recoding the sound you want to recognize by clicking the start record icon.
++ After that you can start recoding the sound you want to recognize by clicking the start record icon

-+ When you finish you can click it again to stop recording.
++ When you finish you can click it again to stop recording
 + then enter a tag to assciate to the record and select light color to emit when the device recognize the sound.
 + Finally you can click Ok to validate.

 **Yeah! 🤗 your sound is learned**